 The In-Market Representative will provide a list of potential importers, including those involved in the distributor referrals above.
 Importers will be prioritized according to interest in the product.
-The list will include contact name and contact information as well as also provide a brief summary of each importer's profile such as distribution, existing product lines and other available, public information.
-Buyers that are not interested are also listed with reasoning behind the lack of interest.
+The list will include contact name and contact information.
+This list will also provide a brief summary of each importer's profile such as distribution, existing product lines and other available, public information.
+Buyers that are not interested are also listed with reasoning behind the non-interest.